Educational Philosophy

 1. Selection by recommendation

 In the selection process, there are general recommendations and working adult recommendations.
 The principal of the school to which the student belongs or the head of the company to which the student belongs will be responsible.
-Based on the grades in the student's school report from the college's main course and the results of an interview examination on motivation, expressiveness, aptitude, basic specialized knowledge, etc., the student will be comprehensively evaluated to see whether he or she meets the necessary basic academic ability and fits the desired student profile.
+Based on the grades in the school report from the college's main course and the results of an interview examination on motivation, expressiveness, aptitude, basic specialized knowledge, etc., the student will be comprehensively evaluated to see if he or she meets the required basic academic ability and fits the desired student profile.

 2. Selection by academic ability test